freenas/freenas-docs/userguide/storage.rst

 rather than generic names like "data" or "freenas".

 To encrypt data on the underlying disks as a protection against physical theft, set the :guilabel:`Encryption` option.
-A pop-up message shows a reminder to back up the
+A dialog displays a reminder to back up the
 :ref:`encryption key <Encryption and Recovery Keys>`.
 The data on the disks is inaccessible without the key.
 Select :guilabel:`Confirm` then